askonomm/askodev/data/posts/the-thing-about-php.md

 version of your library will become available instantly.

 The community also seems to be quite vibrant, active and ready to help anyone who is struggling to figure something out.
+Though I do recommend Mastodon over Reddit for that, since the PHP community on Reddit seems to be quite toxic, but that may be just what Reddit is all about, I don't know.

 There is now a [PHP Foundation](https://thephp.foundation/) which hopefully steers the language in the right direction, and perhaps also tries to lessen the bad reputation the language has because while it's not the greatest language, I also do not think it deserves to be as hated as it is.

 ## Would I use PHP for my own projects?